Valorant Accessibility Report

 If you want to play Valorant, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Valorant has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Valorant, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Valorant which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Valorant, and offer accessibility features for Audio:

-Valorant has 2 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 2 accessibility features for Communication in Valorant which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Player-to-Player Online Communication